-Since 2001, a stock option plan for Directors, as well as for Group Management and key employees is in place.
+In 2001, a stock option plan for Directors, as well as for Group Management and key employees was put in place.
 In 2014 the Directors' Stock Option Plan from 2001 was terminated and a share program was introduced.
 The shares are subject to a 3-year mandatory holding period.